pyeventsourcing/eventsourcing/docs/topics/process.rst

             payments.terminate()

 The example above uses a single database for all of the processes in the system, but if the notifications for each process are presented in an API for others to read remotely, each process could use its own database.

 ..
+Todo: "Instrument" the tracking records (with a notification log?) so we can
+.. measure how far behind downstream is processing events from upstream.

-Todo: "Splitting" process that has two applications, two different notification logs that can be consumed
+..
+Todo: Maybe a "splitting" process that has two applications, two
-.. separately.
+.. different notification logs that can be consumed separately.

 Process DSL